elm-land/realworld-app/README.md

 # How it works

-> This application was built with [elm-spa](https://elm-spa.dev), a friendly tool for building SPAs with Elm!
+> This application was built with [Elm Land](https://elm.land), A production-ready framework for building Elm applications.

 Check out the [the source code](./src) to get a feel for the project structure!